 But what about the other way around?

-While the Romans appear to have been influenced by the Greek language and culture at a high degree, the Greeks, on the other hand, seem to have been slightly less impressed by the Latin language.
-There doesn’t appear to be nearly as many Latin loan words in Greek than Greek loan-words in Latin.
+While the Romans appear to have been influenced by the Greek language and culture to a high degree, the Greeks, on the other hand, seem to have been slightly less impressed by the Latin language.
+There doesn’t appear to be nearly as many Latin loan words in Greek as Greek loan-words in Latin.